 Thankfully, “Engines Of Gravity” delivers beyond even what I was expecting.
 First off, there are enough mini epics which was somewhat lacking on the debut.
 Each of these tracks are actually my favorites and no it’s not just because they are longer.
 “A Modern Lexicon” is a slower paced number, more deliberate and the orchestration on it is amazing.
-In some ways, it reminds me of “Siren Sky” which Pete wrote for the last Threshold album.
+In some ways, it reminds me of “Siren Sky” which Pete wrote for the Threshold album “For the Journey.”

 The song also showcases Pete’s fondness for rhythmic melody lines.
 There are a lot of words coming at you which fits the song perfectly.
 “Lamentation” is the brief outro for the song and you need to listen to it to fully appreciate this suite.
 “The Progenitor” has probably the best chorus on the whole album.
 What makes the chorus work so damn well is not only how hooky it is but how slowly the verses build to it.
 I love this song!

 On any other album, the beautiful “Confluence” would make a perfect closing track with just keyboards and one of Pete’s best vocal performances.
 But another one of my favorite tracks closes the album out, “The Emptying of Meaning.”
 And it needed to be a great song to be able to follow “Confluence.”
 It’s the grand finish that the album needed.
 Well played, Pete.